 2.1 In consideration of the work to be performed under this Agreement, Sponsor through its third-party vendor (“Payment Administrator”), will provide financial support for the Study as set forth in the Budget and Payment Schedule attached hereto as Exhibit B and will provide such funds to Payment Administrator for the purpose of paying all compensation due Study Site pursuant to Exhibit B. Payment Administrator will administer such funds and shall make all payments to Study Site in accordance with the payment schedule included in Exhibit B. Study Site acknowledges and agrees Payment Administrator will have access to this Agreement in order to issue payments.

-If the Protocol is amended and such amendment causes a change to the Study procedures conducted, which requires a modification to the Study Budget due to increased costs to Study Site, the Parties agree to negotiate in good faith and execute an amendment to Exhibit B to account for such changes.
+If the Protocol is amended and such amendment causes a change to the Study procedures conducted, which requires a modification to the Study Budget due to increased costs to Study Site, the Parties agree to negotiate and execute an amendment to Exhibit B to account for such changes.

 Parties: Duke Clinical Research Institute (DCRI) and Northstar Therapeutics, Inc.